-Сар ital Improvement Program (CIP) YES NO 1.
-Did you submit your draft or adopted Measure M2 (M2) seven-year CIP to OCTA by June 30? a.
-Did you utilize the required OCTA CIP database? b.
-Have you included projects required to demonstrate compliance with signal synchronization, pavement maintenance, the Congestion Management Program , and environmental clean-up commitments? c.
-Are there any non-transportation related projects included in your M2 CIP? d.
+Capital Improvement Program (CIP) NO 1.
+Did you submit your draft or adopted M2 seven-year CIP to OCTA by June 28? a.
+Did you utilize the required OCTA OCFundtracker CIP database? b.
+Have you included projects required to demonstrate compliance with signal synchronization, pavement maintenance, the Congestion Management Program, and environmental clean-up commitments? c.
+Are there any non-transportation related projects included in your M2 CIP?
+(Note: Projects funded through ECP are considered transportation-related) d.
 Did you include all projects that are partially, fully, or potentially funded by M2 Net Revenues? e.
-The City Council/Board of Supervisors approval date to adopt the final 7-Year CIP is: Must be prior to July 31 Mai ntenance of Effort (MOE) YES NO 2.
+The City Council/Board of Supervisors approval date [] to adopt the final 7-Year CIP is: Must be prior to July 31 Mai ntenance of Effort (MOE) YES NO 2.
 Did you submit the MOE certification form (Appendix I) to OCTA by June 30? a.
 Did you provide supporting budget documentation? b.
 Has the MOE Reporting form been signed by the Finance Director or appropriate designee?
 Pav ement Management Plan (PMP) YES NO 3.
 Are you required to submit a PMP update to OCTA for this eligibility cycle?
 Refer to Exhibit 3 for PMP submittal schedule. a.
 If yes, did you use the current PMP Submittal Template (Appendix F)? b.
 If yes, is the adopted PMP consistent with the OCTA Countywide Pavement Management Plan?
 4. If you answered "no" to question 3, did you submit a PMP Update to OCTA through the previous eligibility cycle by June 30?
-Res olution of Master Plan of Arterial Highways (MPAH) Consistency YES NO 5.
-Did you submit a resolution indicating conformance with the MPAH? a.
+Resolution of MPAH Consistency YES NO 5.
+Did you submit a resolution indicating conformance with the MPAH?
+N/A N/A a.
 Have you enclosed an exhibit showing roadway designations that represent your most current circulation element?
-6. If the requirement is not due as part of the current cycle, has there been an update to the circulation element since the last report period?
-If yes, include a copy of the latest circulation element.
-Loc Local Signal Synchronization Plan (LSSP) 7.
-Did you adopt and submit an update to the LSSP as part of the current cycle? a.
+N/A N/A Loc Local Signal Synchronization Plan (LSSP) 6.
+Did you adopt and submit an update to the LSSP as part of the current cycle?
+N/A N/A a.
 Is your LSSP consistent with the Regional Traffic Signal Synchronization Master Plan?
+N/A N/A